Red Sox vs. Mariners Player Props Betting Odds

 Crawford Stats

-- Crawford has picked up a hit in five straight games.
-In his last five games he is batting .389 with four doubles, a home run, six walks and an RBI.
+- Crawford takes a six-game streak with at least one hit into this one.
+During his last 10 outings he is hitting .324 with five doubles, a home run, eight walks and three RBI.

 Crawford Recent Games